 Standards for practical examinations

-Appropriate minimum requirements were defined for future mandatory practical examinations for boatmasters, for the qualification to sail with the aid of radar and passenger navigation experts, as well as for handling LNG.
+Appropriate minimum requirements have been defined for mandatory practical examinations for the qualification to sail with the aid of radar and passenger navigation experts, as well as for handling LNG.
 In the case of the practical examination for boatmasters, an additional module was agreed upon for the practical examination of skills at operating level for side-entrants.
 This module is aimed at applicants who have not undergone any approved training programme at operational level or who have not yet demonstrated in an examination the competence that a boatman is required to demonstrate.

 Standards for the approval of simulators